@Beta @GwtCompatible(emulated=true) public abstract class FluentFuture<V> extends AbstractFuture<V>

 Returns a future that delegates to this future but will finish early (via a

-TimeoutException wrapped in an ExecutionException ) if the specified timeout expires. |
+TimeoutException wrapped in an ExecutionException) if the specified timeout expires. |

-addListener, afterDone, cancel, get, get, interruptTask, isCancelled, isDone, pendingToString, set, setException, setFuture, toString, tryInternalFastPathGetFailure, wasInterrupted
+addListener, afterDone, cancel, get, get, interruptTask, isCancelled, isDone, pendingToString, set, setException, setFuture, toString, tryInternalFastPathGetFailure, wasInterruptedpublic static <V> FluentFuture<V> from(ListenableFuture<V> future)

-to an equivalent FluentFuture
+ListenableFuture to an equivalent FluentFuture.

-If the given ListenableFuture
+If the given ListenableFuture is already a FluentFuture, it is returned

 directly.
-If not, it is wrapped in a FluentFuture
+If not, it is wrapped in a FluentFuture that delegates all calls to the

-original ListenableFuture
+original ListenableFuture.

 @Partially.GwtIncompatible(value="AVAILABLE but requires exceptionType to be Throwable.class") public final <X extends Throwable> FluentFuture<V> catching(Class<X> exceptionType, Function<? super X,? extends V> fallback, Executor executor)

-exception is thrown, this exception is used as the result of the output Future
+exception is thrown, this exception is used as the result of the output Future.

 Usage example: